PredySoft/Monitor/README.md

 - Ensure that your network is secured with a strong password.
 The video stream itself is not encrypted, so if someone else is using your Wi-Fi and knows your camera's IP address, they could potentially view the feed.

 ## Setup Instructions
+## Setup Instructions
+**Windows**
+1. Download Monitor.zip
+2. Extract all here
+3. Move extracted Monitor folder to your Program Files (Allow continue if prompted.)
+4. Copy Monitor shortcut to your Computer desktop.
+5. Double click to run the app.

 ### Android Device Preparation